darwino/darwino-documentation/Setting-Up.md

 In order to develop with the Darwino Studio, the following components should be
 installed:

-- Java JRE/JDK: The minimum version is Java 7, but it is advised to use the latest one (Java 8 as of today)
+- Java JDK: The minimum version is Java 7, but it is advised to use the latest one (Java 8 as of today)
 - Eclipse for J2EE or other IDE
 - Web application server is required to run the web applications.
 Although any